napudumaran/Learning-Documentation-and-Projects/notes/Cybersecurity_Tools_Writeup.md

 ```bash
 nmap -V
 ```
-NOTE: DO NOT USE NMAP ON MACHINES YOU DO NOT OWN OR CONTROL WITH EXPLICIT PERMISSION.
-DOING SO IS ILLEGAL AND UNETHICAL!

 To do our scans safely and legally for our learning, we can simply just scan our loopback address.
 An explanation of what loopback addresses are can be found here → [Deeper Breakdown Coming Soon]

 A simple command that sends out SYN packets is: